Substra/substra-backend/docs/architecture.md

 - **Kubernetes.** To launch user-provided containers
 - **The Orchestrator.** To share metadata with the whole network and retrieve tasks that it should perform.
 - **Other Substra backends.** To download models computed in other organizations.
-To download Algorithms created by other data scientists.
+To download Algorithms created by data scientists from other organizations.